-- 10(1) A licensee must ensure that all liquor purchased in the licensed premises is consumed in the premises. - 10(2) A licensee must ensure that no patron removes liquor from the licensed premises. - 10(3) This section does not apply to the removal of liquor from licensed premises in accordance with subsection 57(3) of the Act and section 11.
+- 10(1) A licensee must ensure that all liquor purchased in the licensed premises is consumed in the premises. - 10(2) A licensee must ensure that no patron removes liquor from the licensed premises. - 10(3) This section does not apply - (a) to the sale of liquor for consumption outside of the licensed premises that takes place in accordance with section 24.1 of the Act and section 9.1; and - (b) to the removal of liquor from licensed premises that takes place in accordance with subsection 57(3) of the Act and section 11.